Why Glass Switch Plates need some special attention to install correctly

 All switchplates include screws.
-For switchplate measurments, please click here.
+For switchplate measurements, please click here.

 Real Beveled Glass Switchplates in High-Gloss Glass.
 Available in 15 configurations.
 If you need CAT5, Cable TV, Tel, or any other low voltage device, we use our low voltage housings that fit into our letter F style switchplate opening and you can see them at this page on our website click here.

 All our glass switchplates are referred to as a mid-sized part.
 They are a bit larger than the standard size, but not oversized.
 All Beveled Glass switchplates include screws.
 For switchplate sizing, please click here.

 Beveled Clear Paintable Glass Light Switchplates.
 It's a great alternative when you are having trouble matching existing paint or wallpaper colors.
 Or make a custom glass switchplate for your glass backsplash in your kitchen or bath.
 By painting the backside of the glass, you get the translucent appearance of glass tiles.
 You can choose your own color to mix or match with this do-it-yourself process.

-We suggest using an oiled based paint.
+We suggest using oiled-based paint.
 To see our directions for painting these switchplates yourself, see our " View Detailed Images" link, above on this page.
 And, it's easy.